rtibi/MCW-Azure-Stack/OperationsLab/HOL step-by-step - Azure Stack.md

 1. Connect to the tenant endpoint in PowerShell (either ISE or VSCode) - https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-powershell-configure-user
 2. Download appservice_Install01.json and appservice_Install_parameter.json files from address: https://github.com/JurislavP/Azure_AzureStack_Dev/tree/master/App01

-2. Edit appservice_Install_parameter.json file to fit your environment
+2. Inspect the appservice_Install_parameter.json file, so you can see what adjustments you could make to fit your environment

-3. Open PowerShell command prompt to user tenant of Azure Stack and run following commands:
+3. Open PowerShell command prompt to the USER tenant of Azure Stack and run following commands.
+You do not do this as an ADMIN becasue you want the resource group to be available to the user:

     ```Powershell
     New-AzureRmResourceGroup -Name "name of resource group" -Location local